 Along the Long Corridor you’ll run into yet another significant building when it came to the sacrifices; the Kitchen for Sacrifice.
-Yet another quite self explanatory building and yet another one of significant in the sacrificial route of the park.
-This is one of the other attractions amongst the park that requires proof of ID in order to enter.
+Yet another quite self-explanatory building and yet another significant one in the park’s sacrificial route.
+This is one of the other attractions in the park that requires proof of ID in order to enter.

-The day before the sacrificial ceremonies, the emperor would preform some preliminary rituals.
+The day before the sacrificial ceremonies, the emperor would perform some preliminary rituals.
 One of which was attending the Fasting Palace.
-It was also known (rightly so) as the hall of abstinence.
-Its told here is where the Emperor would reside before his rituals and abstain from all things pleasurable as a sacrifice to the heavens.
+It was also known (rightly so) as the Hall of Abstinence.
+It’s told here is where the Emperor would reside before his rituals and abstain from all things pleasurable as a sacrifice to the heavens.
 This included everything from food and music to sex.

 The Imperial Vault of Heaven

-Looking much like the Hall of Prayer, but on a smaller scale, the biggest point of interest here would be the echo wall that surrounds it.
+Similar to the Hall of Prayer, but on a smaller scale, it differs by having an echo wall surrounding it.
 The Vault was used as storage for the tablets of the Supreme Ruler of the Universe, which would regularly be transported to the Alter of Heaven.
 Prayers would be made to the spirits of the sun, moon, stars, clouds, rain, wind and even thunder.

 The wall itself has a legend.
-If you stand at one end of the wall and whisper then someone on the other side of the wall would hear you.
+By standing at one end of the wall and whispering, someone on the other side would hear you.
 Good luck achieving that with crowds of Chinese tourists.

 The Hall of Prayer for Good Harvest

 At the centre stands undoubtedly the centrepiece of the park, the Hall of Prayer and Good Harvest.
-Understandingly so, as only a few other ancient structures throughout China can compete with this miraculous structure.
-Standing at 38 meters tall surrounded by three beautifully designed tiers of marble, it’s an incredible example of architecture dedicated for spiritual purposes.
-Even the paintjob was carefully designed, as the tones of blue, yellow and green symbolically represent Earth.
+Understandingly so, only a few other ancient structures throughout China can compete with this miraculous structure.
+Standing 38 meters tall surrounded by three beautifully designed tiers of marble.
+It’s an incredible example of architecture dedicated to spiritual purposes.
+Even the paint job was carefully designed, as the tones of blue, yellow and green symbolically represent Earth.

-Being as it is the centrepiece, this is where you’re most likely to be mobbed by hordes of tourist constantly bumping into you with they sun-protecting umbrella’s.
-However a quick walk around the perimeter will free you from the drowning mob of tourists.
+Being as it is the centrepiece, this is where you’re most likely to be mobbed by hordes of tourists constantly bumping into you with their sun-protecting umbrellas.
+However, a quick walk around the perimeter will free you from the drowning mob of tourists.

-A keen eye might notice the 30 meter wide stone slabs in the bridge’s centre which look remarkably distinct.
-Namely there is a beautifully smooth line of slabs in the centre of the bridge from one end to the other.
-This is surrounded on either side with two lines of less perfect slabs.
+A keen eye might notice the 30-meter-wide stone slabs in the bridge’s centre which look remarkably distinct.
+Namely, there is a beautifully smooth line of slabs in the centre of the bridge from one end to the other.
+This is surrounded on either side by two lines of less perfect slabs.
 The central pathway was known as the Divine Road, used solely by the emperor.
 The brick slabs in the neighbouring lanes would be used by those close to him.

 Circular Mound Altar and Lingxing Gates

-The first dominating structure to be seen is the Lingxing Gates, where the outer and inner walls are pierced with four separate groups of gates, each having three gates each.
+The first dominating structure to be seen is the Lingxing Gates, where the outer and inner walls are pierced with four separate groups of gates, each having three gates.
 The 24 gates in total are known as the Cloud Gates Forming a Jade Forest.

-Behind the gates you’ll find the spectacular alter.
-The alter much like others at the park was previously used for sacrifice, and specifically engineered to increase the distance that noise (presumably screams) would travel.
+Behind the gates, you’ll find the spectacular altar.
+The altar much like others at the park was previously used for sacrifice and specifically engineered to increase the distance that noise (presumably screams) would travel.